 Criteria for Membership

 Full membership of NACCOM is open to any formally incorporated organisation that is providing accommodation for destitute asylum seekers.
 They may in addition provide accommodation for refugees and/or others with no recourse to public funds.
-Full members have the power to vote at annual and extraordinary meetings.
+Full members have the power to vote at annual and extraordinary general meetings.

-Associate membership is open to any individual or organisation that is in support of the aims of NACCOM.
+Associate membership is open to any organisation that is in support of the aims of NACCOM.
 For instance, a charity that is not directly accommodating destitute asylum seekers but works closely with others that do, or an individual looking to better understand the sector before setting up their own project.
 Associate membership will not convey voting rights at Annual or Extraordinary General Meetings.

 ➡️ Be part of something bigger